 Shields are available through some participating partner agencies and local bike shops.
 Find a partner near you.

-Or purchase online on Amazon.com or Amazon.ca
+Or purchase online on Amazon.com, Amazon.ca or Walmart.com

 Why do I need a photo of my receipt?

 In addition to the serial number (which you might actually find on your receipt), your receipt can help act as proof of ownership with local law enforcement.
 It’s also useful if you need to submit a claim to your insurance company.
 If you don’t have one, don’t worry, just leave this part blank, but keep in mind to save the receipt from any future bike purchase.